Jones-Williams and Jenkins Fly Non-Stop to India.

 However, the lure of the world record had not receded and later that year, the intrepid pair made a second attempt – this time with Cape Town, South Africa as their intended destination.
 They ran into difficulties soon after crossing the North African coast and crashed in the Atlas mountains of Tunisia on 17th December 1929.
 Both men were killed.

 Despite this tragedy, the Air Ministry ordered a second Fairey monoplane (K1991), which beat the world distance record, with Squadron Leader O. R. Gayford and Flight Lieutenant G. E. NIcholetts at the controls between the 6-8th February 1933.
 They flew from Cranwell to Walvis Bay, South West Africa – a distance of 5410 miles.
 Unfortunately, this record only stood for six months before being lost to a French team.

-The Fairey Long Range Monoplane was an experimental airplane designed and built in 1928 by Fairey Aviation Company, Ltd., at Hayes, Middlesex, England, for the Royal Air Force to investigate methods of increasing the range of airplanes.
+The Fairey Long Range Monoplane was an experimental aeroplane designed and built in 1928 by Fairey Aviation Company, Ltd., at Hayes, Middlesex, England, for the Royal Air Force, to investigate methods of increasing the range of aeroplanes.
 The agreed price was £15,000.
 It was designed for a crew of two pilots and even had a small bed.
 It had an 82ft wingspan!
 The wood and fabric wings contained petrol tanks with a capacity of 1043 Imperial gallons.
 The high-wing monoplane design allowed a gravity feed to the Napier Lion XIA (Special) engine.
 It produced 530 horsepower at 2,350 r.p.m., and a maximum of 570 horsepower at 2,585 r.p.m., which gave a cruise speed of 110mph and a range in excess of 5000 miles.